cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-websockets.md

 ## Web-Socket Server

-The demo will be implemented using modern node.js.
-The server creation has to be done with the `net.Server()` interface, as the data that we need to access is `raw TCP data`, in order to have support for everything binary.
+The demo will be implemented in modern node.js.

+The server creation has to be done with the `net.Server()` interface, as the data that we need to access is `raw TCP data` and our library will have to support binary encodings.

 It is important that the TCP connection is modified to fit our needs in order to never timeout.
 The WS13 protocol uses a `Ping Frame` and